EricTrainingRev/240701-JWA-Gen-AI/Study Guides/Levels of Testing.md

             - can reveal defects like memory leaks or poorly configured log management, or other defects that are only revealed over time
         - Performance: testing responsiveness and latency under normal load
             - often used when Service Level Agreements (SLAs) specify a level of performance a service should provide, such as time limits on latency or availability agreements
+            - confusingly, performance testing is a kind of testing that falls under the category called "Performance Testing"
         - Load: measuring performance at differing loads of traffic
             - particularly useful if your service is deployed in an auto-scaling environment in the cloud, can reveal defects in the deployment environment
-        - Stress: continually increasing the load to identify the breaking point of the application
+        - Stress: continually increasing the load of a service to capacity to identify the breaking point of the application
-            - can be used in Load Testing, or can be used for Integration Testing on specific features of the application
 - **Compatibility Testing**
   - Testing that a feature or application works the same on different platforms, operating systems, browsers, etc
 - **Regression testing**